 Rouen – A wonderful multi purpose duck.
 A large bird who will lay 3-5 bluish tinted eggs per week.
-Rouens are a popular alternative to Mallards because they are nearly identical, but larger so most are too heavy to fly away.
+Rouens are a popular alternative to Mallards because they are nearly identical, but much larger so most are too heavy to fly away.
 The males have a glossy green head with white neck ring and a grey body.
 The females brown speckled with blue speculum feathers.
 Their calm disposition also makes them wonderful pets or additions to your backyard farm.